chisumo2016/renting-office-app/reservation.md

 [x] Must be authenticated  & email verified
-[x] Token (if exists) must allow `reservations.cancel` [ ] Can only cancel their own reservation
+[x] Token (if exists) must allow `reservations.cancel` [X] Can only cancel their own reservation
-[ ] Can only cancel  an active reservation that has a start_date in the future
+[X ] Can only cancel  an active reservation that has a start_date in the future

 ## TODO